-The Pulp Division’s revenue reached a level of EUR 759 mn in 2021.
-Divisional earnings (EBITDA) amounted to EUR 210.1 mn, and operating earnings (EBIT) stood at EUR 164.2 mn.
+The Pulp Division’s external revenue reached a level of EUR 466.9 mn in 2022.
+Divisional earnings (EBITDA) amounted to EUR 310 mn, and operating earnings (EBIT) stood at EUR 221.1 mn.

 The Lenzing Group’s current procurement strategy entailing long-term master agreements achieved a good stabilizing effect on volumes and prices.
-Lenzing was consequently able to ensure a good supply situation with moderate price increases at its two pulp plants at the sites in Lenzing (Austria) and Paskov (Czech Republic) during the reporting period.
+As a consequnce, Lenzing was able to supply its pulp sites in Lenzing (Austria) and Paskov (Czech Republic) with sufficient wood during the reporting period.

-The Pulp Division supplies the Lenzing Group’s fiber production sites with high-quality fiber pulp, and operates its own fiber pulp plants at the Lenzing and Paskov sites.
-This covers around two-thirds of Lenzing’s pulp requirements.
-The remainder is largely purchased on the basis of long-term agreements.
-A total of approximately 600,000 tonnes of fiber pulp was produced at Lenzing’s two pulp plants in 2021.
+The Pulp Division supplies the Lenzing Group’s fiber production sites with high-quality dissolving wood pulp and operates its own fiber pulp plants at the Lenzing, Paskov and Indianópolis (Brazil) sites.
+The new pulp mill in Brazil was successfully started up in 2022.
+The ramp-up of production took place as expected by the end of 2022.
+The extent of self-sufficiency thereby increased to more than 75 percent and Lenzing also established itself as a structural supplier in the global pulp market.
+Most of the dissolving wood pulp sourced externally is purchased on the basis of long-term contracts.
+A total of approximately 790,000 tonnes of dissolving wood pulp was produced at Lenzing’s pulp plants in 2022.

-The biorefinery products business area also places a strong focus on sustainability.
-A lifecycle analysis performed by the research institute Quantis confirmed that the carbon footprint of LENZING™ Acetic Acid Biobased is more than 85 percent less than that of comparable products based on fossil resources.
-Customers increasingly perceive this product advantage as a benefit.
+Lenzing continued to benefit from the trend towards greater sustainability and regional supply chains in 2022.
+A lifecycle analysis performed by the research institute Quantis confirmed that the carbon footprint of LENZING™ Acetic Acid Biobased is more than 85 percent smaller than that of comparable products based on fossil resources.